jordanshivers/chess-gnn/README.md

 ## Workflow

-The recommended path is **supervised pre-training on Lichess → RL self-play fine-tune**.
-Self-play from scratch in chess is extremely slow; bootstrapping from SL gives the RL phase a meaningful gradient signal.

 ### 1. Supervised pre-training

 **Data.** Download a PGN dump from [Lichess database](https://database.lichess.org/) (monthly standard dumps, or the Elite subset for stronger play) into `data/`.
 The dataset class reads `.pgn` and `.pgn.zst` directly - no decompression needed.